 Planetary science is a grand enterprise undertaken for the benefit of all humanity.
 Through the observation and discovery of complex planetary worlds and objects, we seek to understand our solar system and the distribution of life within it.
 The NASA Planetary Science strategic objective is to advance scientific knowledge of the origin and history of the solar system, the potential for life elsewhere, and the hazards and resources present as humans explore space.
-The scientific foundation of this endeavor is NASEM's 2011 planetary science decadal survey, Vision and Voyages for Planetary Science in the Decade 2013-2022.
-NASA pushes the limits of spacecraft as well as robotic engineering design and operations to implement this vision and manages a diverse portfolio of research and technology development that secures maximized science return for resources invested.
+The scientific foundation of this endeavor is NASEM's 2022 planetary science decadal survey, Origins, Worlds, and Life; A Decadal Strategy for Planetary Science and Astrobiology 2023-2032.
+NASA pushes the limits of spacecraft, as well as robotic engineering design and operations, to implement this vision and manages a diverse portfolio of research and technology development that secures maximized science return for resources invested.

-The excitement of venturing further with planetary science exploration is coupled with unique mission investigations.
-NASA's New Horizons spacecraft in 2019 completed the first in human history fly-by of a Kuiper Belt object, Arrokoth, and continues onward.
-The OSIRIS-REx mission successfully completed sample collection at asteroid Bennu in 2020 and is now on its return journey to deliver those samples back to Earth.
-NASA currently is operating spacecraft at Mars, Jupiter, and the Moon, including the Ingenuity helicopter that demonstrated the first ever powered controlled flight on another world in 2021; and is undertaking a flagship mission to Jupiter's moon Europa, as its subsurface ocean has great potential to harbor extraterrestrial life.
-The mission to return the first samples from the surface of another planet is underway, with the successful landing of Perseverance and the initiation of the collection of scientifically selected samples.
-The Mars Sample Return campaign will recover these samples and return them safely to Earth to enable decades of science analysis.
+The excitement of venturing further with planetary science exploration is coupled with unique mission investigations, spanning the full Solar System-from Mercury all the way to the Kuiper belt, where NASA's New Horizons spacecraft continues its journey.
+The OSIRIS-REx mission successfully completed sample collection at asteroid Bennu in 2020 and will deliver those samples to Earth in September 2023.
+NASA currently is operating spacecraft at Mars, Jupiter, and the Moon, as well as the Lucy mission heading for the Trojan asteroids.
+The Ingenuity helicopter has completed tens of flights as a partner in exploration for the Perseverance Rover, which has been operating on Mars since February 2021 searching for evidence of past microbial life.
+Several rock, regolith, and atmospheric core samples have so far been obtained.
+An initial cache of these scientifically selected and return worthy samples was completed in early 2023, as part of the preparations for NASA's bold Mars Sample Return campaign, that will enable decades of science analysis.
+NASA is also undertaking a flagship mission to Jupiter's moon Europa, as its subsurface ocean has great potential to harbor extraterrestrial life.
 Our Moon holds important information about the formation of our planet, resources for living and working in space, traveling farther into space, and strategic and economic opportunities.
 Knowledge gained by future human missions to the Moon will be utilized to visit Mars and possibly other solar system bodies, in concert with continued robotic missions.
-Advances in planetary science, coupled with leading efforts to detect, track, and characterize near-Earth objects, will continue to improve planetary defense.
+In the wake of the successful DART mission, continued efforts to detect, track, and characterize near-Earth objects, will continue to improve planetary defense.